PriyankaM06091994/Designing-Advanced-Data-Architectures-for-Business-Intelligence/README.md

 #### Description:

-1.Analyzed data for source/target mappings and performed data profiling on Adventure Works 2017 database 2.Created data model in ER Studio Data Architect and performed DDL operations on the target database 3.Implemented error handling and inserted the unwanted data into reject tables along with their respective reject codes and reject reasons
+1. Analyzed data for source/target mappings and performed data profiling on Adventure Works 2017 database
+2. Created data model in ER Studio Data Architect and performed DDL operations on the target database
+3. Implemented error handling and inserted the unwanted data into reject tables along with their respective reject codes and reject reasons
-4.Performed data cleansing and loaded data into Adventure Works Purchasing DW using Alteryx and Talend 5.Designed visualization reports and interactive dashboards on Power BI and Tableau to gain better insights
+4. Performed data cleansing and loaded data into Adventure Works Purchasing DW using Alteryx and Talend
+5. Designed visualization reports and interactive dashboards on Power BI and Tableau to gain better insights

 ## Final Project - IMDB Data and Analysis